matteo-ruta/EDHGraph/README.md

 This number represents the probability that we could get a deck for commander $c$ if we had only decks from commanders in the list in our dataset.
 We also choosed the total number of decks to download $M$, with $M<\sum_{c'}{d_{c'}}$, then we computed the number of decks to download for each commander using $d_c^{final}=d_c*M$

 ## Graph creation
 Once we had the set of decklists, we proceed to create our graph.
 Each node is associated to unique card, and 2 cards are linked with an edge if and only if they appeared in the same decklist at least once.
 Each edge is weighted with the exact amount of deckists which contains both cards.
 During the computation of the centralities, we exchanged these values in order to get a proper significance for our scores.
+See more details in the article `add article name`.

 # Repository Content